-For couples that eat out and enjoy going out — to movies, musicals, concerts, plays, tourist attractions, zoos or theme parks — the Capital One Savor Cash Rewards is ideal since you get 4% cash back on both dining and entertainment expenses.
-If you spend a minimum of $3,000 in the first three months of card membership, you get an additional $500 cash back, and the annual fee $95 is waived the first year.
+For couples that eat out and enjoy going out — to movies, musicals, concerts, plays, tourist attractions, zoos or theme parks — the Capital One Savor Cash Rewards is ideal since you get 4% cash back on both dining and entertainment expenses, 2% at grocery stores and 1% on everything else.
+If you spend a minimum of $3,000 in the first three months of card membership, you get an additional $300 cash back, and the annual fee is $95.
 Easy to understand, no giant fees.

 Best Credit Cards for Shopping/Groceries

 Maybe you’re laying low after a whirlwind wedding or are you’re the type who likes to relax at home.
 Or, perhaps you’re considering having a family and focusing on building a household.
 Or you already have kids, which means you’re spending even more on everyday purchases like groceries.

 Savers should look at the Amex Blue Cash Everyday, where you get 3% cash back at U.S. supermarkets (up to $6,000 per year), 2% cash back on US gas purchases (and some US department stores) and 1% on everything else.
 The no-annual-fee card gives its cash back in the form of rewards points, but you can redeem those points for statement credit.
 You also get $150 back after spending $1,000 in the first three months.